jcatrysse/jira2redmine_migration/README.md

    each queued comment/changelog.
-With `--confirm-push` the script converts the rendered HTML bodies to CommonMark (falling back to the ADF JSON when needed), rewrites Jira attachment links to `attachment:` references, reuses any `JOURNAL` upload tokens, and updates Redmine via `PUT /issues/:id.json`.
+With `--confirm-push` the script converts the rendered HTML bodies to CommonMark (falling back to the ADF JSON when needed), rewrites Jira attachment links to `attachment:` references, reuses any `JOURNAL` upload tokens, and updates Redmine.
+When `--use-extended-api` is enabled the request travels through `/extended_api/issues/:id.json`, carrying the original author and timestamp metadata so journal history matches Jira.
    It then reconciles the resulting journal/attachment identifiers so reruns stay idempotent.

 > **Prerequisites:** run `10_migrate_issues.php --phases=push --confirm-push` to